Introduction: Maintain a Stern Focus on the Customer

 5. Is my marketing platform actually making my job easier and my customers’ lives better?

 This simple question is probably the most important one a marketing team can ask when grading existing marketing technology.
-With all of the time and effort it takes to optimize a platform and customize it to work perfectly for a certain team, not to mention the financial investment required, the absolute least a platform should do is make the marketer’s day-to-day life easier.
+With all of the time and effort it takes to optimise a platform and customise it to work perfectly for a certain team, not to mention the financial investment required, the absolute least a platform should do is make the marketer’s day-to-day life easier.

-Whether this means increasing team efficiency, freeing up precious resources, or allowing for increased creativity, a sophisticated marketing platform should take all of a marketer’s needs into account for maximum optimization and results.
+Whether this means increasing team efficiency, freeing up precious resources, or allowing for increased creativity, a sophisticated marketing platform should take all of a marketer’s needs into account for maximum optimisation and results.

 While sticking with a less-than-ideal marketing platform and plowing through issues manually may sound like the easier option, it’s most likely slowing down the team’s operations and reducing their success rate, as well as letting down customers who expect more.